brandonsimpson21/exa-rs/README.md

-A rust client for the [Exa](https://exa.ai/search) / metaphor systems search.
+A rust client for the [Exa](https://exa.ai/search) / metaphor systems search API.

 It was made using the following the API documentation https://docs.exa.ai/reference/contents